MicKot/Obr_ukosne_Matlab/README.md

 # About
-Repository for my Matlab algorithm for Oblique Imaging Main.m open .mnc file and runs the functions
+Repository for my Matlab algorithm for Oblique Imaging

+Main.m opens .mnc file and runs the functions